Louise Fidelia Morgan Zabriskie by William Merritt Chase (1894)

 Louise Zabriskie wanted to bring her sons home.

 It was the beginning of a new century and a tumultuous time in American history.
-In 1901, at 65 years old, Louise had just gone through the second of two presidential assassinations in her lifetime.
-Lincoln’s murder after the nightmare of the Civil War had been horrible enough; now, President McKinley had been shot in Buffalo—only two days by stagecoach from Louise’s home in Aurora, New York, practically in her own backyard.
+In 1901, at 65 years old, Louise had just gone through the third of three presidential assassinations in her lifetime.
+President Lincoln’s murder after the nightmare of the Civil War and then President Garfield’s just 16 years later had been horrible enough; now, President McKinley had been shot in Buffalo—only two days by stagecoach from Louise’s home in Aurora, New York, practically in her own backyard.

 Louise’s two sons, Alonzo and Robert, had left the safety and serenity of Aurora to explore the world beyond the quiet shores of Cayuga Lake.
 Robert, the younger of the two, had earned a degree from Princeton University and was safely married by 1901.
 His older brother, Alonzo—after over a decade of seeing the world and enjoying society life—was showing signs of settling into a respectable second marriage.